zding52/random-repo-name/rules.md

 ## How will we will track progress (and follow-up) on completion of tasks

-Since we will meet with each other every Thursday, so we believe nothing will be missed.
+Meet with each other every Thursday, or at least meet 2 days before due days.

 ## How will will communicate difficulties with a task assigned to us

+Throgh text.
+Text in group when they are done with a method.
+If member could not finish the method assigned within 2 days, he or she should text within group.

 ## How we will back up each other to ensure that deadlines are not missed